-- LIBOR, the interest rate that banks in London offer for deposits in London of U.S. dollars; - the Treasury rate, a monthly or weekly average yield of benchmark U.S. Treasury securities, as published by the Federal Reserve Board; or - the CD rate, the weekly average or secondary market interest rates on six-month negotiable certificates of deposit, as published by the Federal Reserve Board.
+- LIBOR, the interest rate that banks in London offer for deposits in London of U.S. dollars; - the Treasury rate, a monthly or weekly average yield of benchmark U.S. Treasury securities, as published by the Federal Reserve Board; or - the CD rate, the weekly average or secondary market interest rates on six-month negotiable certificates of deposit, as published by the Federal Reserve Board

 These indices generally reflect short-term interest rates.
 We rely primarily on short-term borrowings to acquire agency securities with long-term maturities.
 The relationship between short-term and longer-term interest rates is often referred to as the "yield curve."
 Ordinarily, short-term interest rates are lower than longer-term interest rates.
 If short-term interest rates rise disproportionately relative to longer-term interest rates (a flattening of the yield curve), our borrowing costs may increase more rapidly than the interest income earned on our assets.
 Because we expect our investments in agency securities generally will bear interest based on longer-term rates than our borrowings, a flattening of the yield curve would tend to decrease our net income and the market value of the agency securities in our investment portfolio.
-Thus, if the interest rates on our borrowings increase quicker than the interest rate adjustments on adjustable-rate securities we may acquire our net income would be negatively impacted.
 Additionally, to the extent cash flows from investments that return scheduled and unscheduled principal are reinvested, the spread between the yields on the new investments and available borrowing rates may decline, which would likely decrease our net income.
 It is also possible that short-term interest rates may exceed longer-term interest rates (a yield curve inversion), in which event, our borrowing costs may exceed our interest income and we could incur operating losses, which would hinder our ability to make distributions to our stockholders.

-Interest rate caps on our adjustable-rate agency securities may adversely affect our profitability.
+Interest rate caps on our adjustable rate agency securities may adversely affect our profitability.